 If you don’t care about maintaining the relationship, by all means, skip it.
 I’m sure you have plenty else to do.

-But be very clear: The relationship will suffer.
+But be very clear: The manager-employee relationship will suffer.

 Perhaps the most vital ingredient to relationship building is time.
 We cannot foster or sustain a healthy relationship with anyone in our lives without the investment of time.
 That’s where it starts.

-One-on-one meetings are vitally important in helping employees feel that sense of relationship with work.
+One-on-one meetings with employees are vitally important in helping them feel that sense of relationship with work.
 There is no path to having a fully engaged team that doesn’t involve investing one-on-one time with your people.

 In a 2016 Harvard Business Review article titled “What Great Managers Do Daily,” the authors from the Microsoft Workforce Analytics group shared some insights based on analysis of their data about the importance of these meetings.